US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-During the dogfight with three Zeros, Wood reported having seen a parachute below, believed to be that of O'Connor.
-A fire, possibly the crash site of this P-40 was also observed burning in the Galley Reach area.
+Over Mount Lawes, Woods and O'Connor attacked the escorting Zeros.
+During the dogfight with three Zeros, Wood reported seeing a parachute below, believed to be that of O'Connor.
+A fire, possibly the crash site of this P-40 was also observed in the Galley Reach area.
+Another source presumes he was lost 20 miles east of Port Moresby.
+O'Connor was the second 75 Squadron fatality in New Guinea.

 Searches

-After being reported missing, the 39th Battalion led by Lt.
-Garland departed from Bomana to search for the missing plane, crossing the Loloki River and searched the area four miles west of Mount Lawes.
+Afterwards, F/O Wood took off from 7 Mile at 2:00/Z to conduct a search of the combat area roughly four miles west of Mount Lawes, 29 miles north of Port Moresby.
+On the ground an Australian Army patrol led by Lt.
+Garland from the 39th Battalion departed from Bomana to search for the missing plane, crossing the Loloki River and searched the area four miles west of Mount Lawes.
 No natives had any knowledge of the crash.

 On August 29, Lt.
-Templeton led another patrol searching east of Mount Lawes, and found only a Japanese drop tank, and questions five groups of natives on the area.
+Templeton led another patrol searching east of Mount Lawes, questioned five groups of natives on the area without result and found a Japanese drop tank.

-In 1947 RAAF Searcher Team led by F/Lt Coape-Smith investigated two crashes near Haima (a village near Jackson Airport).
-They found two other wrecks in inland swampy country: a P-47 Thunderbolt and the wreckage of a fighter, possibly an Airacobra (not a P-40).
+In 1947, a RAAF Searcher Team led by F/Lt Coape-Smith investigated two crash sites near Haima (a village near 7 Mile Drome).
+They found two wrecks in the inland swamp country: a P-47 Thunderbolt and the wreckage of a fighter, possibly an Airacobra (P-39D Airacobra 41-38351).

 References